pryzma/agenda-manager/doc/droplet.md

     $cfg['Servers'][$i]['AllowRoot'] = false;

 To further secure PMA there are additional steps you can take such as IP-based access.
 Currently I have not enabled this.

+## **PM2**

+PM2 is a process manager for NodeJS applications.
+It's very useful for having a quick overview of all running NodeJS applications and restarting them when needed.

+Installation:

+    npm install pm2 -g

+Starting a NodeJS application:

+    pm2 start index.js

+(replace index.js with the name of your NodeJS app)

+Stopping a NodeJS application:

+    pm2 stop index.js

+Deleting a NodeJS application from the list of monitored apps (this will not delete the file itself)

+    pm2 delete index.js

+View all current running applications

+    pm2 monit

+Save all current processes (when the droplet is offline or reboots this will activate all the saved NodeJS applications on startup)

+    pm2 save

+Update startup script

+    pm2 unstartup

+Then:

+    pm2 startup